xcart/xc5-manual/en/webinars_and_video_tutorials/webinar_what_you_need_to_know_about_accepting_payments_online.md

 layout: article_with_sidebar
 updated_at: '2016-11-29 19:03 +0400'
 identifier: ref_cen1642b
-title: 'Webinar: What you need to know about accepting payments online.'
+title: 'Webinar: What you need to know about accepting payments online'
 order: 100
 published: true
 ---